Jeff37/BatMetrics/readme.md

-Title: "Tools to analyse bat activity and helps to measure signals"
+Title: "Tools to analyse bat activity and help to measure signals"
 Author: JF Godeau

 ---